Defryme

 Defryme are an Australian band from Melbourne, Victoria.
 They formed in 1989 in the Melbourne suburb of Frankston.
 Their album Purekiller reached #4 on the Australian ARIA album charts in June 1994.
 They had four charting singles in Australia, "God Inside A Man" (#51), "Pure Killer" (#70), their cover of L.L.
 Cool J's "Mama Said Knock You Out" (#38), and "Sanity" (#70).

-Defryme reformed in 2010 with the release of the single 'Sup?' and a handful of shows.
-Defryme re-emerged in 2014 with a string of live shows in Melbourne and Sydney performing the classic "Purekiller" album in entirety and released another single "Audrey".
-Defryme also recorded a number of songs for "Guitar Gods LIVE @ Pony Music" - a series of Live in the Studio videos filmed for Guitar Gods and Masterpieces TV show.
+Defryme reformed in 2010 with the release of the single "Sup?" and a handful of shows.

+In 2014 Defryme re-emerged in 2014 with a string of live shows in Melbourne and Sydney performing the Purekiller album in entirety and released another single "Audrey".

-Enter the end of 2021 which sees a re-birth of DEFRYME with a couple of new members and a re-energised passion for performance.
-Signed to GOLDEN ROBOT RECORDS with first single release "The Snake" and the return to live performances.
+In 2021, the lineup of Defryme changed and they released "The Snake".
+In March 2024, they released the EP Starkiller.